runwayml/learn/docs/how-to/chain-models-together.md

 StyleGAN, you'd have to first export those images to a folder on your hard drive, then upload those images to DenseDepth as a second step.
-However, because the output data type of StyleGAN matches the input data type of DenseDepth, the Runway application facilitates "chaining" the output of the first model to the input of the second, saving you a little bit of work (and hard drive space).
+However, because the output data type of StyleGAN matches the input data type of DenseDepth, the RunwayML application facilitates "chaining" the output of the first model to the input of the second, saving you a little bit of work (and hard drive space).

 So let's build this chain in the application!
-To get started, open Runway and use the Browse Models interface to add the StyleGAN model and the DenseDepth model to a new workspace.
+To get started, open RunwayML and use the Browse Models interface to add the StyleGAN model and the DenseDepth model to a new workspace.
 When you're done adding the models, the workspace should look like this: